A Bermuda Honeymoon Guide for Perfect Beaches and Sunsets

 Scuba Dive

-With more than 300 shipwrecks, Bermuda has been called the shipwreck capital of the world.
-Scuba dive to explore these ruins as well as the island's many coral reefs.
-If you can, visit North Rock Nature Preserve, home to the largest coral reef in Bermuda.
-Also experience The Aquarium, where the reef features underwater arches you can swim through.
+With more than 300 shipwrecks, the island has been called the shipwreck capital of the world.
+Scuba dive in Bermuda to explore these ruins as well as the surrounding coral reefs.

 Head to the Beach

-The island is famous for its pink sand beaches, including Elbow Bay and Horseshoe Bay Beach.
+The island is famous for its pink sand beaches, including Elbow Beach and Horseshoe Bay Beach.
 Head to Bermuda's South Shore to explore these and other photogenic examples.

 What to Pack for a Bermuda Honeymoon

+When it comes to packing your honeymoon luggage, you'll want lightweight and breathable clothing you'll feel comfortable in.
 For dinners, bring casual—but not too casual—island wear, like a sundress for women and Bermuda shorts and high socks for men, says Gehring.
-Also, couples will want to pack bug spray to keep the mosquitos at bay.
+Also, couples will want to add bug spray to their packing checklist—there can be mosquitos.